 Cracks in the corners between two adjacent walls can lengthen as time passes.
 Their severity depends heavily on the stress placed on them from the movement of the framework.
 Cracks in these places can widen, as well, and might be accompanied by cracks between the bottoms of window frames and the floor.

 Without a licensed and experienced contractor skilled in such repairs, these can reappear later, months after the work is completed.
 Divulging this possibility now means that future problems become much less your obligation and responsibility.

-Visible defects in the floor can remain hidden when they affect the lay of an entire room or story of the house.
+Visible defects in the floor can remain hidden when they affect the lay of an entire room or house’s story.
 One way to tell is to set a marble on the floor, letting it drop from a low height.
-Select different spots in the room and any movement of the marble or ball more than a few inches often signifies an unlevel floor.
-Issues with the framework might not be the culprit; however, so finding a qualified contractor can help figure out the underlying cause for you before the inspection.
+Select different spots in the room, and any movement of the marble or ball more than a few inches often signifies an unlevel floor.
+Issues with the framework might not be the culprit; however, finding a qualified contractor can help figure out the underlying cause for you before the inspection.
 Give these findings to the inspector when you hand over the rest of the house’s file.

 8. Take a Hard Look at the Exterior

 Do more than look at the painted areas, siding, and shrubbery.
 Examine how the yard in front and visible areas on the side tie in together.
 Look at the walkway’s concrete and the sidewalk in front of your home.
 Check any steps for crumbling concrete or rotting wood sections.
 The driveway is often a spot where you might want to clean off grease and oil stains.
 When it shows additional wear and tear, resealing after power-washing experts clean might help make it look brand new.

 Clean more than the glass windows, but also wipe down the frames and any shutters.
 Pay attention to the doors and entryway, also.
 Put out a new welcome mat.
 Tiny accents like a wind chime can make the place feel homey and encourage your potential buyers to feel more positive about the property.